sapio-lang/sapio/docs/learn-sapio/src/ch00-00-introduction.md

 # Introduction

-Welcome to _Designing Bitcoin Contracts with Sapio_, the official manual and best starting place ro learn how to make Smart Contracts for Bitcoin.
+Welcome to _Designing Bitcoin Contracts with Sapio_, the official manual and best starting place to learn how to make Smart Contracts for Bitcoin.
 Sapio is an in-development tool that empowers Bitcoin Developers to craft smart contracts in an intuitive, safe, and composable way.
 Sapio challenges the notion that you can't make complex smart contracts for Bitcoin, and opens the